 Whatâs more, OpenSeaâs easy interface makes creating an NFT easier than setting up an Instagram profile.
 Just make sure you have an Ethereum wallet already setup (weâll talk about these later), as it makes the process super smooth.
 The best way to familiarize yourself with OpenSea is to take a look, so have a browse.

 Although OpenSea is the leader in the space, there are other platforms that could breed success for your project too.
-Take Rarible, for instanceâ with its reliable services and community-driven platform, Rarible is a top place to mint your first NFT.Â
+Take Rarible, for instanceâ with its reliable services and community-driven platform, Rarible is a top place to mint your first NFT.

 But why would you choose it over OpenSea?
 Well, although Raible is smaller, unlike OpenSea it offers users the opportunity to receive RARI tokens.
 RARI is earned by using the platform and can be used to curate content and vote on platform upgrades.

 At the same time, Rarible is humble enough to know that OpenSea holds much of the market, so has introduced OpenSea integration.
 This means making sure that your listed NFTs can also be viewed on OpenSea, which is pretty cool.
-Weâre all friends in the NFT space.Â
+Weâre all friends in the NFT space.

 Now, this is one you wonât see on too many obvious lists.
-This is because unlike the majority of marketplace (like the two mentioned above), Solanart does not use the Ethereum blockchain for itâs NFTs.
+This is because unlike the majority of the marketplace (like the two mentioned above), Solanart does not use the Ethereum blockchain for its NFTs.
 Nope.
 It instead usesâ you guessed itâ Solana.

 You might be thinking: what's the benefit of this?
 Why would I mint my NFT using a less popular blockchain?
 But that's just it.
 The Ethereum NFT space is so popular that it is crowded and saturated.
 This makes it difficult for newcomers in the space to garner attention.
 What's more, the saturation on the ETH network means that gas fees (weâll explain what these are later) are super high.
-This is putting some buyers off, since sometimes they end up paying more for the gas fee than for the NFT itself.
+This is putting some buyers off since sometimes they end up paying more for the gas fee than for the NFT itself.

 So, if youâre looking to create a new and funky project, consider putting it on Solana.
 Who knows, just like Google took over from Yahoo in the search engine battle of the late 90s, maybe Solana can beat the giants of OpenSea and Rarible.
 Itâs a calculated decision and entirely up to you.
-There are benefits to both systems.Â
+There are benefits to both systems.

 Once you've chosen your platform, your next task is to connect your wallet.
 For OpenSea and Rarible, you need to use an Ethereum wallet such as MetaMask.
-You could also use Coinbase wallet, WalletConnect or Fortmatic.
+You could also use Coinbase Wallet, WalletConnect, or Fortmatic.
 It doesnât really matter, as long as ETH is supported.

 Letâs say you chose MetaMask.
-Once you've downloaded the wallet, add the MetaMask extension to your chrome browser, and return to your ETH-based NFT platform.
+Once you've downloaded the wallet, add the MetaMask extension to your Chrome browser, and return to your ETH-based NFT platform.
 You can use this wallet as a login, and it makes the process of minting (and even buying) NFTs really simple.

-If you opt for Solanart, youâll need to use a Solana wallet such as Solflare, Phantom or Clover.
+If you opt for Solanart, youâll need to use a Solana wallet such as Solflare, Phantom, or Clover.
 All of these wallets will connect to Solanart, allowing you to mint your first NFT on the platform.
-Itâs the same principle, just different blockchain networks and different digital wallets.
+Itâs the same principle, just different blockchain networks, and different digital wallets.

 Minting a token on the blockchain means including the information about the smart contract of the NFT and its metadata on a block in the blockchain.